Skip navigation

 • PIT Center Fielder #15

-Oneil Cruz (back) is leading off and playing center field against the Phillies on Saturday.
+Oneil Cruz is leading off on Saturday against the Athletics.

 • PIT Center Fielder #15